 For my Strawberry Topping recipe, click here.
 These blintzes are great both with topping and without.
 Enjoy!

 Note: When I originally published this post, a reader gave me a tip to only cook the blintzes on one side before stuffing, which saves a substantial amount of prep time.
 I’ve been making them that way ever since!
 I’ve updated the blog with new photos to reflect this process.
 Thanks for the tip Phyllis!
+Also, I have added a step for draining the ricotta cheese, which helps the filling to thicken so it won’t spread quite so much.

 - 4 eggs